 Sadly, however, sometimes kennel cough can be quite serious.
 In dogs with compromised immune systems and young puppies, kennel cough can turn into life-threatening pneumonia.
 These unfortunate animals will need to be hospitalized for treatment with antibiotics, nebulization and fluids.
 Despite veterinarians’ best efforts, we do sometimes lose severely affected patients.

 Vaccines against kennel cough are available and are universally recommended for dogs who go to a groomer or kennel.
 Though no vaccine is 100% effective, the Bordetella, parainfluenza and infectious canine adenovirus vaccines go a long way in both minimizing the occurrence of disease and the severity of clinical signs if contracted.
-Most boarding facilities and groomers will require this vaccine before your pet can stay with them.
 An injectable vaccine and an intranasal vaccine are available, and your vet probably has a preference.
 Just be sure to get your pet vaccinated at least five days prior to his stay for maximum efficacy.